multiversx/mx-multi-factor-auth-go-service/README.md

 ## Local testing environment with mongo

 The `Makefile` commands can be used to easily manage the testing setup.
-There are commands for running the service locally, there are command for running the service with docker, there are also commands for running mongoDB setup with `docker-compose` deployment.
+There are commands for running the service locally, there are commands for running the service with docker, there are also commands for running mongoDB setup with `docker-compose` deployment.
 (Check all available `Makefile` commands)